jammycakes/badbehavior.net/README.md

 Bad Behavior prevents spammers from ever delivering their junk, and in many cases, from ever reading your site in the first place.

-This project is currently in the very early stages of development and is not yet ready for production.

  [1]: http://bad-behavior.ioerror.us/

 Description